+The aim of this exercise is to descend in strong thermals.
 Only take the outer lines of the A-risers in your hand, without releasing the brakes and pull down leaving it run through your hands (use gloves!).
 Sink rate increases but not the forward speed.
 If you use the acceleration system then higher sink speeds can be achieved.

 Reopen the wing by pushing up with your hands and if necessary then pump the brakes with short symmetric movements.
+For directional control while using the big ears, you should use weight shift.